Operation Chastise: Strategic view

 The Dams Raid was, like many British air raids, undertaken with a view to the need to keep drawing German defensive effort back into Germany and away from actual and potential theatres of ground war, a policy which culminated in the Berlin raids of the winter of 1943–1944.
 In May 1943 this meant keeping the Luftwaffe aircraft and anti-aircraft defences away from the Soviet Union; in early 1944, it meant clearing the way for the aerial side of the forthcoming Operation Overlord.
 The considerable amount of labour and strategic resources committed to repairing the dams, factories, mines and railways could not be used in other ways, on the construction of the Atlantic Wall, for example.
 The pictures of the broken dams proved to be a propaganda and morale boost to the Allies, especially to the British, still suffering from the German bombing of the Baedeker Blitz that had peaked roughly a year earlier.

 Even within Germany, as evidenced by Gauleiters' reports to Berlin at the time, the German population regarded the raids as a legitimate attack on military targets and thought they were "an extraordinary success on the part of the English".
 They were not regarded as a pure terror attack by the Germans, even in the Ruhr region, and in response the German authorities released relatively accurate (not exaggerated) estimates of the dead.

 An effect of the dam raids was that Barnes Wallis's ideas on earthquake bombing, which had previously been rejected, came to be accepted by 'Bomber' Harris.
 Prior to this raid, bombing had used the tactic of area bombardment with many light bombs, in the hope that one would hit the target.
 Work on the earthquake bombs resulted in the Tallboy and Grand Slam weapons, which caused damage to German infrastructure in the later stages of the war.
 They rendered the V-2 rocket launch complex at Calais unusable, buried the V-3 guns, and destroyed bridges and other fortified installations, such as the Grand Slam attack on the railway viaduct at Bielefeld.
 The most notable successes were the partial collapse of 20 ft reinforced concrete roofs of U-boat pens at Brest, and the sinking of the battleship Tirpitz.

 Harris regarded the raid as a failure and a waste of resources.

 Books and film

-The raid was the subject of three books, Enemy Coast Ahead (1946) by Guy Gibson, The Dam Busters (1951) by Paul Brickhill, and Dam Busters: The True Story of the Inventors and Airmen Who Led the Devastating Raid to Smash the German Dams in 1943 (2013) by James Holland, a film, The Dam Busters (1955), and a video game, The Dam Busters (1984).
+The raid was the subject of four books, Enemy Coast Ahead (1946) by Guy Gibson, The Dam Busters (1951) by Paul Brickhill, Dam Busters: The True Story of the Inventors and Airmen Who Led the Devastating Raid to Smash the German Dams in 1943 (2013) by James Holland, and Dam Busters: Canadian Airmen and the Secret Raid Against Nazi Germany (2018) by Ted Barris, a film, The Dam Busters (1955), and a video game, The Dam Busters (1984).